semifor/Social-Authority-Hovercard/README.md

 To use:

 1. [Get your API credentials!](http://followerwonk.com/social-authority)
-1. Download the zip
+2. Download and unpack the zip
-2. Edit the source code of TwitterUsers.js and enter your API credentials where noted
+3. Then go to Chrome and type in the address bar `chrome://extensions/`.
-3. Then go to Chrome and type in the address bar `chrome://extensions/`
+4. Make sure to check `Developer Mode` in the top right corner.
-4. Make sure to check `Developer Mode` in the top right corner
+5. Then, click `Load unpacked extension` and choose the unzipped directory.
-5. Then, click `Load unpacked extension` and choose the unzipped directory
+6. Select the Options link for the Social Authority Hovercard and paste in your Access ID and Secret Key.

 Then, to try it out, go to a page with a lot of Twitter handles.
 But not Twitter.com (as they handle their handles in a highly complex manner).
 Mouse